Debt to Equity Ratio

 This is an ultimate guide on how to calculate Debt to Equity (D/E) ratio with detailed example, interpretation, and analysis.
 You will learn how to use its formula to evaluate a firm's debt settlement capacity.

-The debt to equity ratio is one of the more important measures of solvency that you’ll use when investigating a company as a potential investment.
+The debt to equity ratio, also known as liability to equity ratio, is one of the more important measures of solvency that you’ll use when investigating a company as a potential investment.

 Essentially a gauge of risk, this ratio examines the relationship between how much of a company’s financing comes from debt, and how much comes from shareholder equity.